 And yet, through my tenure as a kanban specialist, I’ve seen more mistakes on kanban boards than I can count.
 Here are six that I see more often than any others.
 Be sure to keep an eye out for them on your existing or future kanban projects!

 - No Work-in-Progress (WIP) Limits - If your board doesn't have a WIP limit, it's not a kanban board.
 Too much material can leave you distracted, confused, and yes, facing existential overhead.
 Limiting WIP promotes completion and clarity.
 Simplify, simplify, simplify.

 - No Introspection - Throwing away the DONE column without studying the tickets takes the "S" (Study) out of the Plan-Do-Study-Act (PDSA) cycle!
 Intentional introspection helps you balance the myriad factors that have affected any pragmatic decision you’ve made, and better understand whether your priorities truly balance your needs and emotions.

 - Letting Size Rule - Only putting "big" tickets on the board means you never fully understand your work.
 It also serves as an impediment to the quality of “flow” needed for a pull system to operate.

 - Keeping Secrets - Hiding work from the board invites undermining your WIP limit systematically.

 - Working in the Closet - Not letting others see your board means you or your team will only locally optimize.

 - Littered Floor - Use Super Sticky Post-Its or watch your work fall to the floor.

-For solutions to these and many other common mistakes on kanban boards, stop by Jim Benson’s Learning Session, Personal Kanban, at this year’s Lean Transformation Summit in Carlsbad, Cali on March 7-8.
+For solutions to these and many other common mistakes on kanban boards, stop by Jim Benson’s Learning Session, Personal Kanban, at this year’s Lean Transformation Summit in Carlsbad, CA on March 7-8.
 Learn more and register.